Note-Hive/Overview/README.md

 <img width="429" alt="image" src="https://user-images.githubusercontent.com/61100293/205363642-d8fc5392-0ea5-4894-9db9-8b8ba20013c1.png">

 # <a href="https://notehive.org" target="_blank">Note Hive</a>
-### INTELLIGENT GUIDANCE USING ADVANCED NOTEBOOK APPLICATIONS
+### INTELLIGENT GUIDES USING ADVANCED NOTEBOOK APPLICATIONS

-> A membership driven initiative to bring together great journalists, copywriters, authors who collaborate on outstanding publications.
+> Note Hive focus on writing guides.
+It is a membership driven initiative to bring together great journalists, copywriters, authors who collaborate on outstanding publications.
 >
 > Note Hive is built and maintained using swarm intelligence in collaboration with <a href="https://instarlab.org" target="_blank">INSTAR Lab Inc</a> for research &amp; analysis and is powered by the community of the <a href="https://taolearning.org" target="_blank">Tao Learning Institute</a>.